Just like You (Keyshia Cole album): Critical reception

-Christian Hoard from Rolling Stone called the "album a work of engaging, pop-wise R&B;: The beats stick mostly to jumpy keyboard bounce with string stabs and other minor adornments [...]
-The ballads are rarely more than snoozy; Cole is at her best when she gives love a kick in the pants [...]
-Cole is not Mary J. Blige yet, but she certainly sounds older than her years."
+Mariel Concepcion from Billboard felt that "not much has changed musically for Keyshia Cole since her breakthrough 2005 debut.
+Like that set, Just like You is rife with sincere lyrics about troubled relationships paired with soaring vocals and top-notch production."
+Kefela Sanneh, writing for The New York Times, found that songs on the album sounded "rather mild, and maybe even constricting," but found that Just like You was still a "likable and well-sung album; Ms. Cole may be incapable of making any other kind."
+Christian Hoard from Rolling Stone called the album "a work of engaging, pop-wise R&B. The beats stick mostly to jumpy keyboard bounce with string stabs and other minor adornments.
+The ballads are rarely more than snoozy.
+Cole is at her best when she gives love a kick in the pants.
+She is not Mary J. Blige yet, but she certainly sounds older than her years."
 In her review for The Boston Globe, Joan Anderman wrote that the "songstress could have used a good editor on her second album, which is bogged down by too many ballads and overly lush production.
 But even though Just Like You doesn't match the raw, anthemic power of her 2005 debut, The Way It Is, Cole's a singer to be reckoned with, particularly in an urban market saturated with imitators."
 Entertainment Weekly's Neil Drumming felt that "Cole still traffics in heartache.
 But whereas The Way It Is relied on raw hip-hop beats, Just Like You drips with treacly strings and piano.
-This counterintuitive lushness smothers Cole’s modest wail on cuts like ”Heaven Sent.”
+This counterintuitive lushness smothers Cole's modest wail on cuts like "Heaven Sent."
 The album's best tracks are its barest."

 Commercial performance

-One week after its release, Just Like You debuted at number two on the US Billboard 200 behind Rascal Flatts's Still Feels Good (2007) and at the top of Billboard's official Top R&B/Hip-Hop Albums chart, with first week sales of 281,419 copies, more than quadruple the first week of her first album The Way It Is (2005) and to Cole's best week first weeks sales as of 2018.
+One week after its release, Just Like You debuted at number two on the US Billboard 200 behind Rascal Flatts's Still Feels Good (2007) and at the top of Billboard's official Top R&B/Hip-Hop Albums chart, with first week sales of 281,419 copies that was more than quadruple the first week of her debut album.
 By December 2007, the album had shipped 1,000,000 copies in the United States and was certified platinum by the Recording Industry Association of America (RIAA).
 Just Like You went on to finish 87th on the Billboard 200 and 19th on Billboard's 2007 Top R&B/Hip-Hop Albums year-end chart.
 As of 2010, the album has sold 1,700,000 copies in the United States.